 Blue Green algae alert for Lake Carramar, Patterson Lakes

-Melbourne Water is advising people to avoid contact with Lake Carramar, one of the Quiet Lakes in the Patterson Lakes area, following the detection of blue-green algae.
+Melbourne Water is advising people to avoid contact with Lake Carramar, following the detection of blue-green algae.

 Lake Carramar is one of three private lakes in the area, and although it is unlikely the general public will come into contact with any of the affected water, signs have been erected in the area as a precaution.